MADHULIKAGANGARAJULA/U.S_Tornado_Analysis/README.md

 # U.S_Tornado_Analysis
-In this project I have analyzed the tornado in U.S using Tableau.
+In this project I have analyzed the tornados effect in United States using Tableau.